JOY-SWang/joy-swang.github.io/_publications/2010-10-01-paper-title-number-2.md

 citation: 'Xu D., Wang J., Chai Z. ...\& Hu Y. MedMKEB: A Comprehensive Knowledge Editing Benchmark for Medical Multimodal Large Language Models (with Dr. Huamin Zhang}), arXiv preprint, arXiv:2508.05083.'
 ---

-We constructed a \textbf{medical multimodal knowledge-editing benchmark} with FT, KE, IKE, MEND, SERAC, and evaluated on 10+ knowledge-editing models, drawing on cognitive science and the four-phase clinical care.
+We constructed a **medical multimodal knowledge-editing benchmark** with FT, KE, IKE, MEND, SERAC, and evaluated on 10+ knowledge-editing models, drawing on cognitive science and the four-phase clinical care.